The sun came peeking out from behind the clouds, you managed to leave the house in fewer than five layers and spring is definitely on its way.

 If you’re looking out the window and the trees are being blown sideways by the wind and you’re thinking of putting on an extra pair of socks, you might not feel that spring is really here yet.
 In which case, why not cling on to that cosy winter feel for a while longer?
 A popular fragrance like Bergamot, Orange and Amber is perfect for the transition between winter and spring.
 The sweet citrus smells of bergamot and orange bring back memories of the Christmas season (without the stress) and are warm and comforting without being too heavy and oppressive.
 The hints of amber in this fragrance give it depth and tempers the citrus to make it a rich treat.
 It’s the sort of warming fragrance you’ll love to come home to in the early spring.

 One of the first signs of spring, of course, is the blossoms on all the trees and the first tentative rosebuds that brave the brisk breezes.
 If you want to fill your home with the scents of spring then what better scent than rose?
-The advantage of rose is that it is not an overpowering smell and so waking up to a fragrance like Rose, Clove and Praline will give you a delicious hint of spring in the air.
+The advantage of rose is that it is not an overpowering smell, so waking up to a fragrance like English Rose & Oud will give you a delicious hint of spring.
 The spice of the clove and the woody praline give this fragrance an exotic tang, setting it apart from the generic rose-flavoured reed diffusers and giving you something extra special.

 Lime, Basil and Mandarin